jihunni/Linux/Software_Cheminfo/GROMACS.md

 To generate a box for simulation (`box.gro`)
 ```
-gmx editconf -f file.gro -o box.gro -c -d 1.0 -bt cubic
+gmx editconf -f model.gro -o box.gro -c -d 1.0 -bt cubic
+gmx editconf -f model.gro -o box.gro -c -d 1.5 -bt cubic  # for publication
+gmx editconf -f model.gro -o box.gro -center 9.207  9.207  9.207-3 -d 1.5 -bt cubic
+gmx editconf -f model.gro -o box.gro -c -bt cubic -box 5 5 5
 ```
 > -d : distance from cubic box
+> -box (x,y,z) : the size of box in the unit of nm
 > - the box size does not significantly affect the mobility of protein atoms on a relatively short trajectory, while the effect of the precipitant concentration on this trajectory is noticeable.
 (Ref: Kordonskaya, Y.V., Timofeev, V.I., Dyakova, Y.A. et al. Effect of the Simulation Box Size and Precipitant Concentration on the Behavior of Tetragonal Lysozyme Dimer.
 Crystallogr.
-Rep. 66, 525–528 (2021). https://doi.org/10.1134/S106377452103010X)
+Rep. 66, 525–528 (2021). https://doi.org/10.1134/S106377452103010X)  > - 5 nm = 50 angstrom
+> - for simulations you want to publish this number should be 1.2…1.5 nm so that the electrostatic interactions between copies of the protein across periodic boundaries are sufficiently screened.
+> - `Know-how` (1) `-c` `-d 1.5` options suggests the automatic selection for a water box.
+Check the position of water box after the solvation process.
+If all of protein was not covered thoroughly, then modify the protein position in this step.
 ```
+gmx solvate -cp box.gro -cs [configuration_of_solvent_from_library.gro] -o model_solv.gro -p topol.top
-gmx solvate -cp box.gro -cs configuration_of_solvent_from_library.gro -o water_box.gro -p file.top
+gmx solvate -cp box.gro -cs spc216.gro -o model_solv.gro -p topol.top
 ```
+> - spc216.gro is a pre-equilibrated box of 216 SPC water molecules.
+It can be used as the source of water coordinates for any 3-point water model because they all only vary slightly.
+After minimization and equilibration using the desired water force field, you’ll recover the proper behavior of TIP3P, SPC/E, etc. tip4p.gro for four-points water models. tip5p for five-points water models. (ref: https://gromacs.bioexcel.eu/t/relation-between-water-spce-and-cs-spc216-gro/1106)
+>
 Assemble tpr file
 ```
-gmx grompp -f inos.mdp -c water_box.gro -p file.top -o ions.tpr
+gmx grompp -f ions.mdp -c model_solv.gro -p topol.top -o ions.tpr
 ```

 To add ion